ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 Type of the maximum reservable bandwidth is "max-reservable-bandwidth", and the value MUST be encoded as a non-negative numerical cost value as defined in Section 6.1.2.1 of {{RFC7285}} and the unit is bit per second.

+To illustrate the use of `max-reservable-bandwidth`, consider the network in
+{{fig-pe}}.
+An ALTO server can create an ANE for each interconnection link, where the initial value for `max-reservable-bandwidth` is the link capacity.

 If this property is requested but not present in an ANE, it MUST be interpreted as that the ANE does not support bandwidth reservation.